Katie Hopkins: Donald Trump

+In 2015, Hopkins supported Donald Trump's Republican presidential nomination.
+She told the BBC's This Week that she loved his "bombastic rhetoric, charisma and populist appeal".
+Hopkins defended Trump when he expressed the view that parts of London were "so radicalised the police are afraid for their lives", an assertion strongly denied by London's mayor and police.
+Trump thanked Hopkins for her support and for her "powerful writing on the U.K.'s Muslim problems", calling her a "respected journalist".

 Racism, racial profiling, and Black Lives Matter

 In January 2017, a caller to her LBC programme named Joseph said she came over as racist, following which she said: "I genuinely believe 'racist' as a word has been used so much.
 I am sorry for the word racist in a way.
 I love language so much ... it's like a regular word now, it's lost all meaning to me".
 When tweeting the clip she added, "Call me racist.
 I don't care.
 I will stand up for white women being raped because you're scared to offend Muslims".
 Hopkins tweeted shortly afterwards: "Racial profiling is a good thing, call me racist.
 I don't care... it has lost all meaning".
 She later briefly retweeted a favourable response from an account named Anti Juden SS, whose avatar featured the Swastika (and the United States flag), later stating that she had not looked at the handle.

 Sharing a poster on Twitter for the Netflix series Dear White People at the beginning of May 2017, Hopkins added: "Dear black people.
 If your lives matter why do you stab and shoot each other so much".
 Although the tweet was deleted, users of the social media site circulated screenshots of what appeared to be a reference to the Black Lives Matter movement in the United States.
 In August 2016 she urged the London Mayor Sadiq Khan to use water cannon against Black Lives Matter protesters at Heathrow Airport, who had chained themselves to the tarmac of an approach road.

 In February 2018, Hopkins was detained and had her passport briefly confiscated in South Africa for allegedly spreading racial hatred.